Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Proposed Approach

 \section{Proposed Approach}

 To address the issues presented in Section \ref{section:challenges}, we propose an approach that takes advantage of the domain and class observables to constrain the approximate posterior distribution.
 Our approach ensures that each subset of the latent variables only encodes information that is relevant to the corresponding modality.
 This constraint in turn limits the amount of information available to the data-driven components of the decoder, preventing them from correcting every discrepancy between the physics-based model and measurements, and from overriding the known physics.
 This is achieved by imposing a latent bottleneck structure to the model, combined with an adversarial training objective.
 A detailed description of the model architecture and derivation of the training objective are provided in Section \ref{section:approach_details}, followed by a brief discussion in Section \ref{section:approach_discussion}.
+A method for quantitatively assessing the information encoded in subsets of the latent variables is presented in Section \ref{section:quantitative_evaluation}.